nagacharan-tangirala/disolv-docs/src/installation/installation.md

 # Installation

+Disolv is tested in Ubuntu and Macbook Pro.
+It should technically work with Windows but that is not tested.

 ## Prerequisites

 If you are on a new installation of Ubuntu, install the necessary build tools using the command: